Changing the old MQ from 24V to 12V

 Installed 12V horn relay, tested good.

 Cleaned up +12V/GND wiring to cassette/radio.
-Ran dedicated light blue wire to aux battery
+Ran dedicated light blue wire to aux battery fuse box in engine bay.

 Loctite 'bump' stop screw for brake pedal, adjust brake switch.